 What Would Happen if You Use Interior Paint Outside?

-Indoor paints can be used outside.
-However, it is not recommended.
-Here are some things that can happen once you use interior paint outdoors.
+Indoor paints can technically be applied outdoors.
+However, it’s not recommended.
+Here are some reasons why using interior paint outside can lead to problems:

 - Indoor paints are not formulated to withstand the elements